in2code-de/powermail/Documentation/ForAdministrators/GoodToKnow/MainTypoScript/Index.rst

       1

  - :Constants:
-      misc.disableRemoveXss
+      misc.htmlForHtmlFields
    :Description:
-      HTML without RemoveXSS: Per default HTML-Output is parsed through a RemoveXSS-Function to avoid Cross-Site-Scripting for security reasons.
-If you are aware of possible XSS-Problems, caused by editors, you can disable removeXSS and your original HTML is shown in the Frontend.
+      Allow html in html fields: Per default output of fields of type HTML is parsed through a htmlspecialchars() function to avoid Cross-Site-Scripting for security reasons.
+If you are aware of possible XSS-problems, caused by editors, you can enable it and your original HTML is shown in the Frontend.
+   :Type:
+      bool
+   :Default:
+      0

+ - :Constants:
+      misc.htmlForLabels
+   :Description:
+      Allow html in field labels: Per default labels are generated with htmlspecialchars() to prevent xss.
+This also disables links in labels.
+If you aware of possible XSS-problems, caused by editors, you can enable it.
    :Type:
       bool
    :Default: